 The Company's management is composed of a small number of professionals resulting in a situation where limitations on segregation of duties exists.
 Accordingly, as a result of the material weakness identified above, we have concluded that the control deficiencies result in a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented on a timely basis by the Company's internal controls.
-The Company has committed to hiring a Financial Controller during the year ending December 31, 2017 which will allow for a higher level of segregation and improve the Company's overall compliance with COSO.
+The addition of the Financial Controller will allow the Company to implement the recommended changes to our internal control procedures that were updated or developed with the assistance of an independent accounting firm in 2015-16.
+Implementation of these procedures will be completed during 2018.